 Also check out our guide about the best areas to stay in Munich.

-If you're looking for a cheap hotel in Munich, then book Motel One City West.
+If you're looking for a cheap hotel in Munich, then book House of Records.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Munich.

 You like some luxury but don't like the famous chain hotels.
 If you're looking for the best boutique hotel in Munich, you should check out Cortiina Hotel.
 It's a very cool hotel that has been highly recommended by travelers and experts.